bpolaszek/webpush-js/README.md

             serviceWorkerPath: '/js/webpush-sw.js', // Public path to the service worker
             serverKey: 'my_server_key', // https://developers.google.com/web/fundamentals/push-notifications/web-push-protocol#application_server_keys
-            subscribeUrl: '/webpush', // Optionnal - your application URL to store webpush subscriptions })
+            subscribeUrl: '/webpush', // Optionnal - your application URL to store webpush subscriptions headers // Optional : An object or Headers object that will be passed to fetch })
             .then(Client => {
                 WebPushClient = Client;